 Currently, based on our asset management policy, investment portfolio and investment scale, we do not have a clear ESG (Environment, Social and Governance) investment policy at this time.
 However, from the perspective of the characteristics of life insurance business and social sustainability, we make ESG-conscious investments based on certain discipline, taking into account investment performance and risks.

-Status of Asset management
+Status of asset management